erigontech/erigon/README.md

 `htop` on column `res` shows memory of "App + OS used to hold page cache for given App", but it's not informative, because if `htop` says that app using 90% of memory you still can run 3 more instances of app on the same machine - because most of that `90%` is "OS pages cache".
-OS automatically free this cache any time it needs memory.
+OS automatically frees this cache any time it needs memory.
 Smaller "page cache size" may not impact performance of Erigon at all.

 Next tools show correct memory usage of Erigon: